Weird Thrillers was a 1950s sci-fi comic with painted covers...

-(The closest they came to superheroes were Lars of Mars and Crusader from Mars, both of whom were Martians operating undercover on Earth, and neither lasted past issue #2.)
+(The closest they came to superheroes were Lars of Mars and Crusader from Mars, both of whom were Martians operating undercover on Earth, and neither lasted past their second issue.)

 Weird Thrillers (and it's one-shot predecessor Weird Adventures) ran a total of six issues.